twilightcity-net/flow-insight/SECURITY.md

 ## Reporting a Vulnerability

-please report any security vulerability to 1337@dreamscale.io
+please report any security vulnerability to arty@twilightcity.net

 We will immediately begin working on any vulnerability that is discovered.
 This will then be released and minor version incremented.
-Please contact admin@dreamscale.io for further instructions..
+Please contact admin@twilightcity.net for further instructions..
 Thank you.